The Payments Block lets you add a payment button to any post or page. Using Stripe as the payment gateway, you can

 The Payments Block can be used for selling physical and digital products online.
-It works for both one-time payments as well as monthly and yearly recurring payments for subscriptions or membership websites.
+It works for both one-time payments and recurring payments for subscriptions or membership websites.

 The following video shows the process of adding a Payments block and setting up a payment button: